What is formal writing?

 Reading academic-style texts and model answers will help you develop a formal, academic writing style.

-What about formal writing in the General Training Test?
+Do I need to use formal language in the General Training Test?

 If you’re taking the IELTS General Training Test, the first thing you will see (Task 1) is a letter or email.
 Some people think this is a really easy task – everyone can write a simple letter of 150 words, can’t they?

 So the question is this – if writing a letter is easy, what is the difference between a Band 8 and a Band 5 (or anything in between)?

-The difference, my friends, is in the TONE.
+The difference is in the TONE.
 The TONE is the way you sound to the reader.
 The impression that you make on the reader.
 How the reader feels when they read your letter.
 How the reader responds to your letter.
 The effect that you have on the reader.

 This is what makes General Training Task 1 more difficult than it looks and also what so many people get wrong.

 The problem with TONE in GT Writing Task 1

 Many ‘native’ speakers take the General Training Test in the UK in order to emigrate to Australia or Canada.
-Some of them haven’t done any preparation for the test, so they just write a letter as they would normally and that’s fine.
+Some of them haven’t done any preparation for the test, so they just write a letter as they would normally – that’s fine.